 Licensors often grant a license for:

-2) Intellectual property, such as trademark, copyright, or other intellectual property
+- Intellectual property, such as trademarks or copyrights

-Licensees are expected to exercise diligence to ensure that they are licensing rights from its actual owner.
-You could be negotiating on a license agreement with a third party pretending to be the owner of the rights, which is against the copyright act.
-This happens from time to time, and those involved are made liable pursuant to license and IP laws.
+Licensees are expected to exercise diligence to ensure that they are licensing rights from the actual owner of the licensed intellectual property.
+You could be negotiating on a license agreement with a third party pretending to be the owner of the rights, which could expose you to infringement liability.

-Before you create, distribute, terminate, or sign any licensing agreement, make sure that the licensed rights involved are under all aspects of the law.
-Furthermore, if you want to know what the terms sublicense, end-user, confidential, proprietary, infringement, and termination means in the context of licensing agreements, contact our competent lawyers at War IP Law for assistance.
+Before you create, distribute, terminate, or sign any licensing agreement, be diligent.
+If you want to best understand what the terms of a licensing agreement mean for you and your business, contact our competent lawyers at War IP Law for assistance.